Tilting Uranus: Collisions versus Spin--Orbit Resonance: Introduction

-In this paper we will explore an alternative collisionless approach based on the resonant capture explanation for Saturn's 27\textdegree~obliquity.
-Since Saturn is composed of at least 90\% hydrogen and helium gas, we would expect gas accretion during planet formation to conserve angular momentum and force any primordial obliquity to $\epsilon\sim0$\textdegree.
+In this paper, we will explore an alternative collisionless approach based on the resonant capture explanation for Saturn's 27\textdegree~obliquity.
+Because Saturn is composed of mostly hydrogen and helium gas \citep{2005ApJ...626L..57A,2005AREPS..33..493G}, we would expect gas accretion during planet formation to conserve angular momentum and force any primordial obliquity to $\epsilon\sim0$\textdegree.
 A collisional explanation would then require an impactor of $6-7.2\,M_{\oplus}$ \citep{parisi2002model}, which is even more unlikely than the putative Uranus strike.
-If $7\,M_{\oplus}$ objects were common in the early solar system, one would expect to find evidence for their existence (e.g. a higher tilt for Jupiter and perhaps even additional planets).
-Instead, Saturn's obliquity can best be explained by a secular spin-orbit resonance between the precession frequencies of Saturn's spin axis and Neptune's orbital pole \citep{2004AJ....128.2501W,2004AJ....128.2510H}.
+Juno mission observations of Jupiter's gravitational field suggest that the planet's core is diluted of heavy elements \citep{2017GeoRL..44.4649W,2019ApJ...872..100D}, and \cite{2019Natur.572..355L} posit that a $5\,M_{\oplus}$ impact can mix these metals within the planet's inner envelope.
+This model implies that such collisions could be common in the early solar system, but in situ explanations, such as erosion of the core from convective mixing \citep{2004jpsm.book...35G,2012ApJ...745...54W} or planetesimal enrichment \citep{2011MNRAS.416.1419H,2017ApJ...836..227L}, are still viable alternatives and do not require stochastic cataclysmic events.
+Instead, Saturn's obliquity can best be explained without collisions entirely by an ongoing secular spin-orbit resonance between the precession frequencies of Saturn's spin axis and Neptune's orbital pole \citep{2004AJ....128.2510H,2004AJ....128.2501W}.
 And even Jupiter's small tilt may have resulted from a resonance with either Uranus or Neptune \citep{2006ApJ...640L..91W,2015ApJ...806..143V}.
 A significant advantage of this model is that the gradual increase of Saturn's obliquity preserves both the planet's spin period and the orbits of its satellite system, which would eliminate all of the issues present in the giant impact hypothesis for Uranus \citep{1965AJ.....70....5G}.

 Uranus's current spin precession frequency today is too slow to match any of the planets' orbital precession rates, but that may not have been the case in the past. \cite{2010ApJ...712L..44B} posit that a resonance is possible if Uranus harbored a moon large enough so that the planet's spin axis could precess sufficiently fast to resonate with its own orbit.
-This moon would, however, have to be larger than all known moons (between the mass of Ganymede and Mars), have to be located far from Uranus ($\approx50$ Uranian radii), and then have to disappear somehow perhaps during planetary migration.
+This moon would, however, have to be larger than all known moons (between the mass of Ganymede and Mars), have to be located far from Uranus ($\approx50$ Uranian radii), and then have to disappear somehow, perhaps during planetary migration.